AienTech/mongoman/README.md

 > ⚠️ **Note**: This project is currently under active development.
 Some features may be missing or partially implemented.
 Bug reports, feature requests, and contributions are warmly welcomed!
 Please feel free to open issues or submit pull requests.

+> 🤖 **AI-Powered Development**: The initial version of MongoMan is primarily developed through conversations with Anthropic's Claude AI (3.5 Sonnet), with minimal manual coding from my side, just quick code reviews and partial improvements.
+While this essentially shows the potential of "AI-assisted" development, I am now actively maintaining and improving the codebase myself as the project scope has grown.

 ## Features

 - 🎨 Modern UI